8 Tips to Design an Outdoor Wireless Network like a Pro

 - Know your devices – Plan for the devices that will be using the wireless network.
 Are the devices laptops, tablets, PDA’s, VoFi phones, smart phones, etc…?
 By knowing the devices and their capabilities; transmit /receive power, encryption levels, radio type and antenna count you can design to work within the device limits or take advantage of their feature sets.

 - Know your applications – Planning for the types of applications that will be used over the wireless network is important here.
 If you plan too small you are going to have problems in the future when the wireless network is asked to host other applications.
 This is where I say over build because in our experience once the network is installed it is ALWAYS asked to do more.

-- Choose a great Wireless Network Solution, not just a good one – The foundation on which you build your structure will be the success or downfall of your design.
-If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
+- Choose a great Wireless Network Solution, not just a good one – If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
 There are several good wireless platforms out there and they fill the niche for whatever they are good at.
 However, most of them aren’t proficient outside of what their focus is.
 For instance, one vendor may excel at outdoor coverage but has no solution for indoor wireless.
 Or another is a great hotspot solution but does not scale well or have features for use other than for guests.
 Don’t paint yourself into a corner and wind up having two disparate systems for your wireless network.